Auroville: Communications and media

 The Auroville website provides open as well as restricted forums for various projects, interests, organizations, and outreach which make up the life of the community.
 The opinions expressed in these publications are not necessarily those of the community at large.
 The Auroville radio website provides recordings and daily news covering local events.
-Auroville also has an internal 'OutreachMedia' team to regulate visits of journalists and film/video makers, which has served the community for many decades.
+Auroville also has an internal MediaInterface, formerly OutreachMedia, team to regulate visits of journalists and film/video makers, which has served the community for many decades.
 Their aim is to ensure that all journalists and filmmakers get official, up-to-date information and representative footage from reliable sources.
-Owing to recent and ongoing developments within the community, this team's legitimacy and sovereignty is currently under question.

 BBC child abuse investigation

 In May 2008, the BBC produced a 10-minute Newsnight film about Auroville, which was aired on BBC Two.
-A short version was aired on Radio 4's "From Our Own Correspondent".
+A short version was aired on Radio 4's From Our Own Correspondent.
 It also appeared on BBC Online.
-The reports contrasted the idealism of its founders with allegations by some people that the community tolerates pedophiles, especially in a school that Auroville has established for local village children.
+The reports contrasted the idealism of its founders with allegations by some people that the community tolerates paedophiles, especially in a school that Auroville has established for local village children.

 Auroville filed an official complaint to the BBC that the report was biased, untrue and contravened BBC editorial ethical guidelines.
 After investigations, Ofcom did not uphold the complaint.

 Controversial development plans

-On December 4th, 2021, local police, joined by a group of outsiders, began demolishing the Auroville Youth Centre – uprooting the surrounding trees with the help of earthmovers.
-Despite the protests by the residents, on December 5, more than 900 trees were bulldozed across 67 acres in Auroville.
-An internal petition signed by more than 500 Auroville residents requested postponement of the development work on the Crown Road ‘Right of Way’, until the Auroville community would arrive at a collective agreement on a practical way forward.
-An application filed by some residents of Auroville against the ongoing illegal clearing of forests by the Auroville Foundation led the Southern Bench of the National Green Tribunal (NGT) of India to order an interim stay on felling of trees on the 17th of December, 2021.
-This ban against tree felling inside Auroville was extended by the NGT until the next court hearing on January 3.
-The verdict was announced on April 28th, 2022, which directed the Auroville Foundation Office to prepare a proper township plan and apply for Environmental Clearance (EC) under Item 8 (b) of the EIA Notification, 2006.
+On 4 December 2021, local police, joined by a group of outsiders, began demolishing the Auroville Youth Centre – uprooting the surrounding trees with the help of earthmovers.
+Despite the protests by the residents, on 5 December more than 900 trees were bulldozed across 67 acres in Auroville.
+An internal petition signed by more than 500 Auroville residents requested postponement of the development work on the Crown Road ‘Right of Way’, until the Auroville community could arrive at a collective agreement on a practical way forward.
+An application filed by some residents of Auroville against the ongoing illegal clearing of forests by the Auroville Foundation led the Southern Bench of the National Green Tribunal (NGT) of India to order an interim stay on felling of trees on 17 December 2021.
+This ban against tree felling inside Auroville was extended by the NGT until the next court hearing on 3 January.
+The verdict was announced on 28 April 2022, which directed the Auroville Foundation Office to prepare a proper township plan and apply for Environmental Clearance (EC) under Item 8 (b) of the EIA Notification, 2006.
 Till then they were directed not to proceed with further construction in the project area with the exception of ets the completion of the crown road given a Joint Committee comprising officials in forest, wildlife, and state departments inspect the area in question and the Auroville Foundation Office undertake the crown road work in the remaining stretches where there are no trees.